avito-tech/Paparazzo/README.md

 let viewController = assembly.module(
     data: data,
-    routerSeed: routerSeed,    // omit this parameter if you're using AssemblyFactory
+    routerSeed: routerSeed,    // omit this parameter if you're using Paparazzo.AssemblyFactory
     configure: configure
 )
 ```
 Method parameters:
 * _items_ — array of photos that should be initially selected when module is presenter.
-* _filters_ — array of filters that can be applyed to photos.
+* _filters_ — array of filters that can be applied to photos.
 * _selectedItem_ — selected photo.
 If set to `nil` or if _items_ doesn't contain any photo with matching _identifier_, then the first photo in array will be selected.
 * _maxItemsCount_ — maximum number of photos that user is allowed to pick.
 * _cropEnabled_ — boolean flag indicating whether user can perform photo cropping.